 In submitting your entry you are offering the conference one-time rights to publish your entry in a future devotional book (no date yet determined).
 Contributors will receive one free copy of the book when it is published and a discount on purchasing additional copies.
 Profits will go to the scholarship fund.
-You may submit your manuscript elsewhere (before or after the conference) as long as you do not sell first or all rights.
+You may submit your manuscript elsewhere (before or after the conference) as long as you do not sell all rights.

 Email your entry or entries as an attachment in an email to Debbie Hardy at email@example.com.
 In the subject line put “CCWC Contest.”
 Do not put your name and address on your manuscript, but include it in your cover email.
 Note on your manuscript whether you are published or not-yet-published.
 Deadline for submission is May 14.

 The first place winner in each of the four categories will receive 50% off his/her May 15-18, 2019, conference registration fee.